Westfield Board of Education

 Approval for payment of a Supplementary Special Grant will not be given for attendance at a professional conference, convention or seminar prior to the application for the grant.

-The fund shall increase to fifty-four thousand dollars ($54,000) in the second year of this Agreement.
+The fund shall increase to forty-two thousand dollars ($42,000) in the second year of this Agreement and to forty-four Thousand dollars ($44,000) in the third year of this Agreement.

 Sabbatical Leave is designed to help maintain instructional service at the highest level of quality and efficiency.
 While satisfactory service is its prerequisite, Sabbatical Leave is not a reward for past accomplishments.
 On the contrary, it is a privilege granted to employees for their professional advancement so that they may better serve the local school district.